What Are Godly Friendships? 10 Qualities to Look Out For

 Jesus and John

-John, often referred to as “the disciple whom Jesus loved,” shared a close relationship with Jesus as one of His disciples.
-Jesus even entrusted John with the care of His mother, Mary, as He hung on the cross.
+John is often referred to as “the disciple whom Jesus loved.”
+He shared a close relationship with Jesus as one of His disciples.
+Jesus entrusted John with the care of His mother, Mary, as He hung on the cross.

 Ruth and Naomi

-After the deaths of their husbands, Ruth stayed with Naomi and said, “Don’t urge me to leave you or to turn back from you.
+After the deaths of both of their husbands, Ruth lovingly and loyally stayed with Naomi.
+Ruth said to Naomi, “Don’t urge me to leave you or to turn back from you.
 Where you go I will go, and where you stay I will stay.
-Your people will be my people and your God my God” (Ruth 1:16, NIV).
-Ruth supported Naomi in practical ways, such as gleaning the fields to provide for both of them, while Naomi offered guidance and wisdom in return.
+Your people will be my people and your God my God” (Ruth 1:16.
+Ruth supported Naomi in practical ways, such as gleaning the fields to provide for both of them, and Naomi gave love, guidance, and wisdom to Ruth in return.

 David and Jonathan

 Jonathan, the son of King Saul, always recognized David’s God-given anointing as the future king of Israel.
 He demonstrated unwavering loyalty to David, warned David of his father Saul’s ill intentions, and even helped him escape harm.
-Despite their differing family loyalties, David and Jonathan supported each other in their respective callings.
+Despite their differing family loyalties, David and Jonathan supported each other.

 10 Qualities of Godly Friendships